BharatiSukanya/BingoGame/README.md

 # BingoGame
-This is a bingo game created using C++.
+This is a bingo game .

+ PLAYERS :
+  🎯 You  vs
+  🎯 The computer

 ![screen1](https://user-images.githubusercontent.com/64637631/103420841-64635400-4bbf-11eb-8309-91710475810c.png)